SAP Articles

 Tools for Stakeholder Identification

-How Will Stakeholder Feedback Be Collected, Analyzed, and Integrated into Project Decisions?
+How Will Stakeholder Feedback Be Collected, Analyzed, & Integrated into Project Decisions?

 1. Talk to People, Not Just Reports